ictvoip/ictvoip-docs/docs/source/admin/cdr-e164-validator.rst

 * Live CDR validation from FusionPBX
 * International country code support
 * Smart issue detection with visual indicators
+* Extension recognition: Inbound calls routed to local extensions are recognized as valid and not flagged for E.164 issues
 * Copy-paste dialplan commands
 * Direction-aware recommendations
 * Auto-population of tenant from product